orionrobots/orionrobots.github.io/_posts/2005-10-06-knee-deep-in-electronics-and-building.md

 ---
+date: '2005-10-06'
+description: Salvaging electronics boards from Freecycle, building an extractor fan.
 layout: post
+tags:
+- electronics
+- soldering
+- salvage
 title: Knee deep in Electronics and building
-description: Salvaging electronics boards from Freecycle, building an extractor fan.
-tags: [electronics, soldering, salvage]
 ---
 I have been brushing up my salvage skills with a bunch of circuit boards and old bits I recovered from Freecycle.
 I found a technique using a shaving mirror - if I clamp a board vertically, and place it so the solder side is facing me, and the component side is facing the mirror - then it is fairly easy to see what I am doing and pull out components with a good set of narrow pliers while desoldering connections.